4.82 from 16 reviews

 Instructions

-• In a large bowl, combine the bread, garlic, onion, parsley, cheese, MSG, egg and Worcestershire.
+• Mix the meatball mixture: In a large bowl, combine the bread, garlic, onion, parsley, cheese, salt, egg and Worcestershire.
 Once combined, then add in the ground pork and beef.
 Gently combine with clean hands or a spoon until thoroughly mixed.

-8 oz. pork, ground, 2 slices fresh white bread, crust trimmed, torn into pieces, 2 cloves garlic, minced (about 1 tsp.), 1/2 medium white onion, grated or finely chopped, 1/3 cup fresh parsley, minced, 1/2 cup Pecorino Romano cheese, freshly grated, 1/2 tsp.
-MSG or salt, 1 large egg, 2 Tbsp.
+8 oz. pork, ground, 2 slices fresh white bread, crust trimmed, torn into pieces, 2 cloves garlic, minced (about 1 tsp.), 1/2 medium white onion, grated or finely chopped, 1/3 cup fresh parsley, minced, 1/2 cup Pecorino Romano or Parmigiano Reggiano cheese, freshly grated, 1/2 tsp. salt, 1 large egg, 2 Tbsp.
 Worcestershire (or sub milk), 8 oz. beef, ground

-• Add in the broth and bring to a boil.
+• Add broth: Add in the broth and bring to a boil.
+(Pro tip: add the rind of the Parmigiano Reggiano cheese here!).

-• Then add in the meatballs.
+• Add meatballs: Then add in the meatballs.
 Once they float to the top they will most likely be done.
 Be sure to check internal temperature with a meat thermometer (Beef and pork should reach 145°F).
+If adding in uncooked pasta into the soup, add 3/4 cup of it in this step).

 Video